Advanced Education in General Dentistry (Hialeah)

 If you are invited to interview, you will be required to bring the original document: proof of citizenship (US passport, US birth certificate, or Certificate of Naturalization) or proof of permanent resident visa (Permanent Resident Visa).

-It is the applicant’s responsibility to maintain their visa for the duration of the program.
+It is the student’s responsibility to maintain their visa for the duration of the program.

 Complete application, print it out, and mail it to our office.